JoeHeflin/personal-site/content/projects/message-app/index.md

 ---
-title: Reflecting on Building a Simple Python Messaging App for a Computer Networks Course
+title: Building a Simple Python Messaging App
+type: page
 description: Click on me to see the content.
 topic: career
 ---